 "the building is safe to occupy"

-despite it being fitted with ionisation smoke alarms.
+despite it being fitted with ionization smoke alarms.

-constitute any association, affiliation or endorsement by any media organisation, government agency or any corporation or organisation.
+not constitute any association, affiliation or endorsement by any media organisation, government agency or any corporation or organization.